OneHourGameJam/OneHourGameJam/README.md

 Source code required to run your very own One hour game jam event.

 # Requirements
-Requires a web server with PHP 5.4 or later.
+Requires a web server with PHP 5.4 or later and MySQL.

 # Installing
 What you need is a web server capable of running PHP, for example Apache.